Blogging jobs are more versatile, lucrative and fulfilling than you might think.

 There’s also a dedicated job board on ProBlogger, where clients can list their available positions for a one-time fee.
-This board is brimming with short and long-term blogging opportunities, and there’s usually hundreds of jobs on offer at any given time.
-Each job description includes details on the blog niche, target audience and the requirements of the job.
+This board is brimming with short and long-term blogging opportunities, and there are usually hundreds of jobs on offer at any given time.
+Each job description includes details on the blog niche, target audience, and the requirements of the job.
 It’s even possible to filter job options and focus on jobs for specific locations or niches.

 3. Be a Freelance Blogger

-Otherwise known as “BAFB”, Be a Freelance Blogger is one of the top sites any professional blogger should be visiting on a regular basis.
-If you’re looking for a range of paid gigs, relevant to your industry and interests, then this is the site for you.
+Otherwise known as “BAFB”, Be a Freelance Blogger is one of the top sites any professional blogger should keep an eye on a regular basis.
+If you’re looking for a range of paid blogging gigs, relevant to your industry and interests, then this is the site for you.
 The website also includes access to a range of books, courses, and training options, so you can expand your content writing knowledge.

-The site’s owner, Sophie, doesn’t tolerate any jobs which underpay writers, so you know you’re going to be paid a decent wage for your efforts.
-Most jobs on the sitel pay at least $0.10 per word, and they need to offer at least $50 per article.
-Each job listing comes with a transparent description, so you can determine what kind of roles are best-suited to you.
+The site’s owner, Sophie, doesn’t tolerate any jobs that underpay writers, so you know you’re going to be paid a decent wage for your efforts.
+Most jobs on the site pay at least $0.10 per word, and they need to offer at least $50 per article.
+Each job listing comes with a transparent description, so you can determine what kind of roles are best suited to you.
 Plus, you’ll know exactly what your rates are going to be in advance.